IDBusinessSolutions/IDBS-developer-assessment-application/non-java-option/Level-1/README.md

 The original java-based application is a cyclic test framework: it generates 100s to 1000s of random data items (each representing a polynomial equation - see below for detail) and one at a time feeds each to the candidate's solution via an integrated "candidate entry-point".

-The candidate's solution receives the data (the encoded polynomical), interrprets the data and makes the necessary calculation to solve the polynominial (calulates Y for a given value of X).
+The candidate's solution receives a single data item (the encoded polynomial), interprets the data and makes the necessary calculation to solve the polynomial (calculates the Y-value for a X-value).
-The Y-value claculated is returned to the application and the framework then tests if the correct answer has been calculted.
+The Y-value calculated is returned to the application and the framework then tests if the correct answer has been calculated.

-In order to provide the same functionaity for non-java solutions a data file has been generated (one for each level of diffculty).
+In order to provide the same functionality for non-java solutions a data file has been generated (one for each level of difficulty).
 The data in the file represents 100s to 1000s polynomial equations, each polynomial has two lines of data:
 	 - the first line contains the encoded polynomial data
 	 - the second line contains the expected Y-value when solving the polynomial for the given X-value.

-You solution should read the data (two lines at a time), interrpet the data from the first line and calculate the **your Y-value** (i.e. solve the equation for the given X-value).
+You solution should read the data (two lines at a time), interpret the data from the first line and calculate the **your Y-value** (i.e. solve the equation for the given X-value).
 Then compare your calculated Y-value with the actual expected Y-value provided in the second line of data.

 Repeat for the 100s to 1000s of polynomials provided in the file.

-# Polynomial Level 1
+# Polynomial Level 1 (detail)

 ## Levels of Difficulty
 There are TWO levels of difficulty for this question (this is for level-1):